learn-co-students/guided-module-one-project-assessment-london-web-071519/MY_README.md

 * The names of the artists represented in the City's collection
 * The most valuable work currently in the City's collection
 * Find an exhibit by artist and museum
-* The titles of all the works that have appeared in a specific museum"
 * All the works in the City's collection witin a 20-year window of an input year
 * If an artist has been featured in an exhibit in the database
 * Randomly selected works to feature